 At this stage, the summary is probably a bit too abstract.
 One really needs an example to demonstrate the simplicity of the method.
-However, developing the full set of three-dimensional equations would be overkill and thus the algorithm will first be presented in one-dimension.
+However, developing the full set of three-dimensional equations would be overkill at this point and thus the algorithm will first be presented in one-dimension.
 As you will see, the extension to higher dimensions is quite simple.

-3.3 Update Equations in 1D
+3.3 Update Equations in One (Spatial) Dimension

 Consider a one-dimensional space where there are only variations in the x direction.
-Assume that the electric field only has a z component.
-In this case Faraday's law can be written
+Assume that the electric field only has a z component.\ In this case Faraday's law can be written